Whether using an Agency or leveraging online resources, this Nanny Guide provides tools to

-Career Nanny.
-A career nanny has chosen childcare as their profession and have worked as a nanny for a significant amount of time.
-He or she has made a conscious choice to remain in the field and has no intentions to leave.
+A career nanny has chosen childcare as their profession and has worked as a nanny for a significant amount of time.
+He or she has made a conscious choice to remain in the field and has no intention to leave.

-Professional Nanny.
 A professional nanny has chosen childcare and treat the nanny job as they would any position in any other field.
-Professional nannies have a signed a contract, often with a year commitment, and invest in training and professional development to better care for children.
+Professional nannies have signed a contract, often with a year commitment, and invest in training and professional development to better care for children.

-Nanny Sharing.
 When two or more families employ one nanny, it’s a nanny share.
-In this situation, the nanny either watches the children as a group, or splits her time among the families.
+In this situation, the nanny either watches the children as a group or splits her time among the families.
 Most nanny shares watch the children together, but many families work together to come up with a schedule tailored to their specific needs.

-Overnight Nannies.
-Overnight nannies care for children off hours and for a specific period, often a few weeks, allowing parents of newborns to get some much-needed rest.
+Overnight nannies care for children off-hours and for a specific period, often a few weeks, allowing parents of newborns to get some much-needed rest.
 Overnight nannies can also be on-call when parents have jobs that require night shifts or job-related travel.

 There are a lot of things to consider when hiring a live-in nanny as this is not a typical job.
 A live-in nanny will work, eat and sleep under the same roof as your family, children, and pets.
 This means they will not leave your home when they finish work, so you will have to be disciplined to ensure you give them time off from their job duties at the appropriate times.